aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 == The Core Issue

-The book "Machines like Us: Toward AI with Common Sense" from 2022 presents us with an invaluable overview of this problem, its historical background and its practical and ethical ramifications; it was authored by Ronald J. Brachman and Hector J. Levesque, two eminent researchers in the field of Artificial Intelligence (AI); who are known for their contributions in the fields of semantic networks and logic-based reasoning about beliefs and plans, respectively.
+The book "Machines like Us: Toward AI with Common Sense" @brachman2022machines from 2022 presents us with an invaluable overview of this problem, its historical background and its practical and ethical ramifications; it was authored by Ronald J. Brachman and Hector J. Levesque, two eminent researchers in the field of Artificial Intelligence (AI); who are known for their contributions in the fields of semantic networks and logic-based reasoning about beliefs and plans, respectively @kautz2023ronald.

 "Common sense" in the context of AI doesn't mean anything much different from what it means for most of us in our daily life: it is the ordinary ability to posses and make use of non-expert knowledge to achieve ordinary, practical goals.
 Common sense is a specialized yet flexible kind of rationality; it doesn't demand formal study or take above-average intelligence for a person to reason through experiential facts; formulate predictions on the behavior of simple physical systems, or the behavior of other people based on their feelings and goals; and to use this to handle the occurrence of a new or unusual situation smoothly.